 “Musée de l’Orangerie houses the most beautiful paintings of Claude Monet’s masterworks, the Nymphéas (Water Lilies).
 The paintings are in a room with natural light, so you can see them change as if they were outside.
 There are several other masterworks from post-impressionists in this museum, which is located in the beautiful Tuileries Garden.
 A few other must-see places include the Rodin Museum, the Musée d’Orsay, the Palace of Versailles, and Giverny, a beautiful town where Monet lived and tended his garden.
 His house is just as it was when he lived there, and all of his paintings were inspired by his beautiful garden and pond.” – Tara B.

 “There are so many things to see in Paris, that it can be a little overwhelming.
 The best way to see it all?
 Start at the Hôtel de Ville, Paris’s city hall.
 From there, you can easily locate the Seine, which you’ll follow for most of the day.
-Then head west to your next stop--Notre Dame de Paris.
-Continue on Right Bank and notice how Pont des Arts is covered with padlocks.
-It’s a tradition for couples to attach a lock to the bridge as a symbol of their eternal love.
-Next up is the Louvre and its gardens (Jardin des Tuileries), the gorgeous fountains at Place de la Concorde (featured in the famous movie, “The Devil Wears Prada”) and the massive Luxor Obelisk, a gift from the Egyptians back in 1829 which once marked the entrance to the Luxor Temple.
+Then head west to your next stop―Notre Dame de Paris.
+Continue to the Louvre and its gardens (Jardin des Tuileries), the gorgeous fountains at Place de la Concorde (featured in the famous movie, “The Devil Wears Prada”) and the massive Luxor Obelisk, a gift from the Egyptians back in 1829 which once marked the entrance to the Luxor Temple.
 Cross the plaza, and you’re now at the end of Champs-Élysées.
 Enjoy its luxury stores and some vanilla macaroons at Ladurée.
 At the end of the famous boulevard, you’ll find the Arc de Triomphe.
 From there, find Avenue D’Iena, and finish your day by the iconic Tour Eiffel!” – Nathalie Z.

 “Visiting Les Catacombes is an essential activity when visiting Paris.
 Dare to have a look at these old quarries from 1785 that were converted into a giant cemetery.
 Take a ride on Ballon de Paris, the biggest balloon in the world, and learn about the air quality in the city—the balloon changes color depending on the current pollution levels!
 Celebrating a special occasion?
 Do it on the river with a boat rental from Green River.
 Travel down the Seine, the Marne or the Canal Saint Martin.
 Enjoy a guided tour of Paris’ numerous exhibits and museums with a passionate volunteer from Des Mots et des Arts.
 And for the food lover—take a tasty break in the famous, very chic tea room, Angelina.
 If you’re a chocolate lover, I recommend the succulent African chocolate!” – Olivia B.